sugarlabs/sugar/docs/development-environment.md

 names vary by distribution.
 A first start is in the Debian or Fedora packaging files.

-On Debian or Ubuntu, install the packages and then remove;
+On Debian or Ubuntu, install the Sugar packages;

     sudo apt install sucrose
-    sudo apt remove sucrose

 On Fedora, use `dnf deplist` and filter by architecture;